-• Acknowledge smoking and ask how she feels about it "Okay, I understand that you're smoking.
+Acknowledge smoking and ask how she feels about it.

+"Okay, I understand that you're smoking.
 How are you feeling about that?"
-(Acknowledge her response.) • Ask about the pros and cons of smoking "What do you feel that your smoking is doing for you?"
-(Record what she says; probe for more: "Anything else?")
+(Acknowledge her response.)

+Ask about the pros and cons of smoking.

+"What do you feel that your smoking is doing for you?"

 "Are there some things about your smoking that aren't so good?"

-(Record what she says; probe for more: "Anything else?")
-(Reinforce or add a few items to her list of concerns from the tabbed section "Reasons to Stay Quit Postpartum".) • Assess her plans "So, what would you like to do about your smoking?"
-If she doesn't want to make any changes, skip to page 7.
+(Reinforce or add a few items to her list of concerns from the section "Reasons to Stay Quit Postpartum.")

+"So, what would you like to do about your smoking?"
-If she wants to cut down, skip to page 5.

-If she is interested in quitting, continue here.
+- " If she doesn't want to make any changes, skip to page 23. - " If she wants to cut down, skip to next section. - " If she is interested in quitting, continue here. - > Encourage her to set a Quit Date.

-• Encourage her to set a Quit Date "The way most women successfully stop smoking is to be clear on their reasons for quitting, set a quit date, and get support from a trained counselor.
-I'm able to support and assist you in your efforts to quit, so I'm wondering if you'd be interested in setting a quit date?"
-If no: Discuss secondhand smoke and the importance of not smoking around the baby.
+"The way most women successfully stop smoking is to be clear on their reasons for quitting, set a Quit Date, and get support from a trained counselor.
+I'm very willing to support and assist you in your efforts to quit, so I'm wondering if you'd be interested in setting a Quit Date?"

+- " If no: Discuss secondhand smoke and the importance of not smoking around the baby.
 "I understand that you might not be interested in quitting or cutting down right now.
-But, I was wondering if you have heard about the ways breathing cigarette smoke can harm your baby?"
-If "yes", ask her to tell you about what she's heard and if accurate, reinforce this information and if inaccurate, let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-If "no", let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-"Now that you know about these dangers would you like to think about ways to keep cigarette smoke away from your baby?
-If no: end call or go to next appropriate section.
+But, I was wondering if you have heard about the ways breathing cigarette smoke can harm your baby?" - If "yes," ask her to tell you about what she's heard and, if accurate, reinforce this information; if inaccurate, let her know about at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.") - If "no," let her know about at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.")

+"Now that you know about these dangers, would you like to think about ways to keep cigarette smoke away from your baby?

-If yes: Can you think of any things you could do now to help keep cigarette smoke away from your baby?
+- If no: End call or go to next appropriate section. - If yes: Can you think of any things you could do now to help keep cigarette smoke away from your baby?

-- Discuss ideas she may have.

 - If she has no ideas:

-- "One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house.
-Could you tell me about any rules you may have about smoking in your house?"
+"One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house or car.
+Could you tell me about any rules you may have about smoking in your house or car?"

-Probe to find out if:

-- 1. No one is allowed to smoke anywhere inside her home - 2.
-Smoking is allowed in some rooms or at some times - 3.
-Smoking is permitted anywhere inside her home If yes to response 1: No one is allowed to smoke anywhere inside her home - Let her know that this is an excellent rule and that having a smoke-free home is one of the best things she can do for her own health and the health of her baby.
+- 1. No one is allowed to smoke anywhere inside her home. - 2.
+Smoking is allowed in some rooms or at some times. - 3.
+Smoking is permitted anywhere inside her home.

+If yes to response 1: No one is allowed to smoke anywhere inside her home.

+- Let her know that this is an excellent rule and that having a smoke-free home is one of the best things she can do for her own health and the health of her baby.
 Remind her of the benefits of a smoke-free home and encourage her to think about other places that could be smoke-free, like her car.
-Refer to tabbed section "Reasons to Stay Quit Postpartum". - "Do you think you will have any trouble keeping your home smoke-free now that the baby is born?"
-Problem solve around issue(s) that she brings up.
-Use appropriate tabbed sections. - Thank her, wish her well and end the call.
+(Refer to the section "Reasons to Stay Quit Postpartum.") - "Do you think you will have any trouble keeping your home smoke-free now that the baby is born?"
+Problem-solve around issue(s) that she brings up.
+Use appropriate sections. - Thank her, wish her well, and end the call.